Renormalized Index Formulas for Elliptic Differential Operators on Boundary Groupoids: Introduction

 In Section \ref{OddRenorm}, we assume that $q$ is an odd positive integer greater than $3$.
 By the work of Carrillo Rouse and the second author \cite{SoKtheory}, the Fredholm index is in this case equivalent to the $K$-theoretic index.
 With this result in mind, we turn to consider the index of elliptic operators.
 We assume that $\dim M_1 \geqslant 1$ and $q \geqslant 3$ odd, i.e., the singular structure is similar to the very small calculus, a renormalized index along the lines of \cite{Bohlen;HeatIndex,Nistor;Hom2} can be defined, and we shall show in addition that the $\eta$ term vanishes, leaving only the Atiyah-Singer term.

 In Section \ref{qoneCase}, we assume that $q=1$.
-More prescisely, in Subsection \ref{BoundaryCase}, we consider the case that $M_1$ is the connected boundary of $M:=M_0 \cup M_1$.
+More precisely, in Subsection \ref{BoundaryCase}, we consider the case that $M_1$ is the connected boundary of $M:=M_0 \cup M_1$.
 Much about this case is known, and we reformulate an index formula in the context of boundary groupoids.
-In Subection \ref{TwoHyperSurfaces}, we consider the case that $M$ is a connected manifold without boundary partitioned by a codimensional 1 submanifold $M _1$, i.e., $M _0 \setminus M _1$ has two components.
+In Subsection \ref{TwoHyperSurfaces}, we consider the case that $M$ is a connected manifold without boundary partitioned by a co-dimension 1 submanifold $M _1$, i.e., $M _0 \setminus M _1$ has two components.
 The corresponding Lie groupoid is of the form

 (Strictly speaking, $\cG$ is {\em not} a boundary groupoid.)
 We show that $K _0 (C^* (\cG)) \cong \bbZ$, hence it is meaningful to consider the index in $K _0 (C^* (\cG))$.
 We prove an index formula for this case in Theorem \ref{OneInd},